 P&G is the industry leader in these categories and shareholders have been rewarded because of this.

 The stock commands insane valuations.
 The PE is astronomical at nearly 80 per share.
-The stock price is 11th highest in the Indian stock market.
+The share price is 10th highest in the Indian stock market.

 The 10-year returns have been good at 17% cagr.

 The share price of this company has risen at lot in the last 1 year.
 The ‘Covid’ period has raised expectations from the company, which has reflected in the stock price.

 From the 14th highest share price in India, Dixon is now range 11th.
 The share price has also moved to 5 digits for the first time.

 Dixon is into manufacturing consumer products for other brands and businesses.
 The company recently completed producing 1 lakh units for Samsung.
 It also manufactures the Xiaomi TV at its factory in Tirupati.